-Backed by 30 years of experience, Mission First employs traditional real estate techniques and sound financial planning to advance a social mission.
-We have honed our approach, developed a replicable model, and we are now bringing that model to new locations to help address housing needs for a variety of vulnerable populations.
+With nearly 35 years of experience, Mission First employs traditional real estate techniques and sound financial planning to advance a social mission.
+We have honed our approach, and we are now bringing our work to new locations throughout the Mid-Atlantic region to help address housing needs for individuals and families in need.

 Mission First believes that everyone deserves to live in a safe, affordable, sustainable home.
 We do our part by bringing scale to affordable housing development.
 These are the tools we use: